openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

 is a newer, more reliable implementation of block-based live migration as of QEMU 1.4 and libvirt 1.0.2 that is also compatible with OpenStack.
-However, none of the authors of this guide have first-hand experience using live block migration.block migration
+However, none of the authors of this guide have first-hand experience using live block migration.

 Choice of File System
 ---------------------

-If you want to support shared-storage live migration, you need to configure a distributed file system.compute nodes file system choicefile systems choice ofstorage file system choice
+If you want to support shared-storage live migration, you need to configure a distributed file system.

 Possible options include: